greyhats13/ols_platform/services/ols_profile/README.md

    docker-compose up --build -d
    ```

-   This will build the Docker image and start the microservice, MongoDB, and Redis containers.
+   This will build the Docker image and start the microservice, MongoDB, Redis, and GraphQL containers.

 4. Access the microservice API: